Skip to content

 Across Stage 6, the study of a range of texts authored by Aboriginal and/or Torres Strait Islander Peoples should consider:

-• the artistic and Cultural value of these texts, including ideas, arguments and representations of identity, Histories and Cultures
+• the artistic and Cultural value of these texts, including ideas, arguments and representations of identity, histories and Cultures

 • how Country/Place, Community and lived experiences shape the perspectives of Aboriginal and/or Torres Strait Islander Storytellers and audiences